 Provides a unique co-advocacy model (each client has two advocates) with a child-centered approach.
 Works to build bridges between clients and school districts to achieve positive outcomes for children with disabilities at IEP and 504 meetings.

 Bilingual advocacy from parents of children with disabilities.
 Helps obtain services by reviewing records, conducting observations, collaborating with special education professionals and attending IEP and 504 meetings.
 Free consultation.

 Former special education teacher assists families throughout San Diego County with IEP meetings, communication with school district, the eligibility process, 504 plans, state compliance complaints, triennial reviews, parent training and more.

 Works impartially with all parties to help with concerns related to students’ individual needs, usually during the IEP process.

-Bilingual staff help people with disabilities, their families and professionals navigate special education, disability services and assistive technology (AT).
-Support is available via phone, in-person reviews of IEP documents, community workshops, and lab appointments to explore AT options for learning and communicating.
+Bilingual staff helps people with disabilities, families and professionals navigate special education, disability services and assistive technology (AT).
+Reviews IEP documents, offers community workshops, and lab appointments to explore AT options for learning and communicating.

 Marta Victoria Leyva has a bilingual (Spanish/English) educational private practice that advocates for the educational rights of all students.
 Professional and parent training and development, and educational consulting services offered.